Full name Ben Matthew Duckett

 |52, 5||Northants||v Gloucs||Northampton||6 Aug 2017||FC|

-Ben Duckett produced a transformative season in 2016, culminating in a call for England's winter tours of Bangladesh and India.
+Ben Duckett, an exciting but untamed talent, produced a transformative season in 2016, culminating in a call up for England's winter tours of Bangladesh and India.
 Career-best performances in all three formats - including the sixth-highest first-class score for Northamptonshire, a one-day double-hundred for the Lions, and a starring role on NatWest Blast Finals Day - pushed him into contention even before the withdrawals of Eoin Morgan and Alex Hales from the trip to Bangladesh made his selection inevitable.

 In July of 2016, Duckett scored 650 List A runs at an average of 130.00, a run which included scores of 163 not out and 220 not out, the latter a record, for England Lions.
 He had begun the season by scoring 282 not out in the Championship against Sussex - it could have been bigger were it not for the washout of the last two days - and he went on to gain further plaudits with a thrilling 84 in the Blast semi-final as Northamptonshire again claimed the trophy.
 He scored 2,706 runs in all formats - the highest tally since Marcus Trescothick's 2,934 in 2009.
 As Wisden remarked in making him a Cricketer of the Year: "He batted with panache, impish ingenuity, confidence and courage - all before turning 22."